 Above: Osprey and eagles nest in the area.

-For more of the architects' work, see Architect's Visit: Andersson-Wise Architects in Texas.
+For more of the architects’ work, see Architect Visit: Celebrating Down Time with Andersson-Wise by Lake Austin.